wp-plugins/woocommerce-role-pricing/readme.txt

 == Description ==

-According to the role that the visitor has, he will see a store with discounted prices or not, so you can set direct discounts to subscribers, editors ….
+According to the role that the customer has, he will see a store with discounted prices or not, so you can set direct discounts to subscribers, editors ….

+**Features:**
-- You can set discounts by rates or amount method.
+* You can set discounts by rates or amount method.
-- Applied to regular price or sale price.
+* Applied to regular price or sale price.
-- Different discount according to user's role.
+* Different discount according to user's role.

+**Pro version:**
+* Discounts by products (now variables available)
+* Discounts by categories
+* If user has various roles, you can select the criterial (higher discount, lower discount, ...)

 Official site: [eggemplo](http://eggemplo.com/plugins/woocommerce-role-pricing/)